 It depends on how the case turns out.
 If the case gets dismissed without any conviction, the defendant can petition the court to seal the arrest records right away.35

 But if the defendant gets convicted, there is a one to ten (1 – 10) year waiting period to get a record seal depending on the case.
-And some convictions are unsealable.
-Learn more about Nevada record seal waiting times.36
+And some convictions are unsealable.36

 Call a Nevada criminal defense attorney…

-To find out more about “arrest warrants” in Nevada and to schedule a free consultation with our Las Vegas criminal defense attorneys, phone us for a free consultation.
+To learn more about the types of warrants in Nevada and for legal advice from our Las Vegas criminal defense attorneys, phone us today.

-Our Las Vegas criminal defense attorneys clear arrest warrants and take on any other criminal matter in and around Clark County, Nye County, and Washoe County, including Henderson, Boulder City, North Las Vegas, Mesquite, Laughlin, Pahrump and Reno.
+Our Las Vegas criminal defense attorneys clear arrest warrants and take on any other criminal matter in and around Clark County, Nye County, and Washoe County, including Henderson, Boulder City, North Las Vegas, Mesquite, Laughlin, Pahrump, Reno, and throughout the state of Nevada.
 Our attorneys also practice personal injury law.
-Disclaimer: Results cannot be guaranteed.

 - NRS 171.106; Woerner v.
 Justice Court of Reno Tp. ex rel.
 County of Washoe, (2000) 116 Nev.
 518, 1 P.3d 377 (“[A]n arrest warrant or summons may issue upon probable cause that a crime has been committed and that the named person committed it, and nothing more.
 NRS 171.106.”).